1719pankaj/code2context/CONTRIBUTING.md

    - Steps to reproduce the issue
    - Expected behavior and what actually happened
    - Your environment (OS, Python version, etc.)
+   - Whether the issue occurs in GUI mode, CLI mode, or both

 ### Suggesting Enhancements